Davidcparrar/GettingAndCleaningDataProject/README.md

 - "code_book.R" : script that creates the file "CodeBook.md" (Usage: source("code_book.R"); code_book(tidy_df))

-- "CodeBook.md" : File that contains the variables of the dataset that the file "run_analysis.R" generates and the description of the steps used to clean up the raw dataset
+- "CodeBook.md" : File that contains the variables of the dataset that the file "run_analysis.R" generates

 - "tidy_dataset.txt" : File that contains the dataset generated with the "run_analysis.R" script
 ***